Geometric filling curves on punctured surfaces: Geodesics and horocycles in the hyperbolic plane and on surfaces

 In this section, we introduce some elementary properties of geodesics traveling through subsurfaces which we will use to prove Theorem \ref{maintool}.
 Let $P_n$ be a hyperbolic subsurface with a single polygonal boundary of $n$ concatenated geodesic edges such that all angles are less than $\pi$.
-Figure \ref{fig:subsurface} shows an example of $P_{1}$.

-\end{minipage} \end{center} The following lemma is an extended version of Lemma 1 in \cite{BPS16}. \begin{lem} There exists $\theta_P>0$ such that any geodesic arc $c$ lying inside $P_n$ with endpoints on edges of the $n$-gons forms an acute angle of at least $\theta_P$ in one of its endpoints.
-Furthermore, the length of $c$ is at most a constant $\ell_P$ if one of the angles has value less than or equal $\theta_P$. \end{lem} \begin{proof} We first label the vertices of the $n$-gonal boundary of $P_n$ by $A_1, A_2, ..., A_n$ consecutively.
+Figure \ref{fig:earing}(a) shows an example of $P_{1}$.
+The following lemma is an extended version of Lemma 1 in \cite{BPS16}. \begin{lem} There exists $\theta_P>0$ such that any geodesic arc $c$ lying inside $P_n$ with endpoints on edges of the $n$-gons forms an acute angle of at least $\theta_P$ in one of its endpoints.
+Furthermore, the length of $c$ is at most a constant $\ell_P$ if one of the angles is of value less than or equal to $\theta_P$. \end{lem} \begin{proof} We first label the vertices of the $n$-gonal boundary of $P_n$ by $A_1, A_2, ..., A_n$ consecutively.
 For each $i\in\{1,2,...,n\}$, we can connect $A_i$ to $A_{i+2}$ by a shortest geodesic arc lying inside the interior of $P_n$ (in which $A_{n+1}:=A_1$ and $A_{n+2}:=A_2$) such that there is no cusp or geodesic boundary component in the resulting triangle $A_iA_{i+1}A_{i+2}$.
 We call each such resulting triangle to be an ear of $P_n$.
 In the set of angles of the ears in $P_n$ (three angles for each ear), we denote by $\theta_P$ their minimum value.
 Also, in the set of sides of the ears in $P_n$, we denote by $\ell_P$ their maximum value.

+Without loss of generality, we can assume that the geodesic arc $c$ leaving from the point $B$ on the interior of a side $A_1A_2$ of the $n$-gons forms an angle $\theta$ of at most $\theta_P$ as in Figure \ref{fig:earing}(b).
+Since the triangle $BA_2A_3$ is contained in the ear $A_1A_2A_3$, Area$(BA_2A_3)\leq $ Area$(A_1A_2A_3)$.
+As these two triangles are sharing an angle $A_2$, by Gauss-Bonnet, the sum of the two remaining angles of $BA_2A_3$ is greater than or equal to the sum of the angles $A_1$ and $A_3$ of the ear.
+In other words, we have